Tuberculosis

 Incidence

-• Worldwide (2021): an estimated 10.6 million people equivalent to 134/100,000
+• Worldwide (2021): estimated 10.6 million people equivalent to 134/100,000

 Prevalence

-• Worldwide (2020): World Health Organization estimates 9.9 million new cases of TB.
+• Worldwide (2022): World Health Organization estimates 10.6 million new cases of TB in 2022.

 • Mortality

-• Worldwide (2021): 1.6 million deaths due to TB; 13th leading cause of death worldwide
+• Worldwide (2022): 1.3 million deaths due to TB; 13th leading cause of death worldwide

-• Spread by aerosol droplets and reach alveolar space.
-Alveolar macrophages ingest and migrate.
+• Spread by aerosol droplets and reach alveolar space; alveolar macrophages ingest and migrate.

 • Cell-mediated response by activated T lymphocytes and macrophages forms a granuloma (“tubercle”) that limits bacterial replication.
-If bacterial replication continues, the tubercle grows with spread to regional lymph nodes.
-An expanding tubercle within the lung parenchyma combined with regional lymph node enlargement is called a Ranke complex.
+If replication continues, the tubercle grows with spread to regional lymph nodes.
+An expanding tubercle within the lung parenchyma with regional lymph node enlargement is called a Ranke complex.

 • As the infection is contained, destruction of the macrophages produces early “solid necrosis.”
 In 2 to 3 weeks, “caseous necrosis” develops and LTBI ensues.
 In the immunocompetent, granuloma undergoes “fibrosis” and calcification.
 In the immunocompromised, primary progressive TB develops.
 Cavitary lesions may form.